cafec0c0/jsonpath-playground/README.md

 `.\bin\playground.bat` (Windows)

 ## Building
-To build the project, and create binaries run:
+To build the project and create binaries, run:
 ```shell
 mvn clean package -DskipCompress
 ```

-If you want to create `zip` and `tar.gz` archives, remove the `-DskipCompress`
+If you want to create `zip` and `tar.gz` archives, remove the `-DskipCompress` option.
+Archives will be placed in the `target/packaged/` directory.
-option:
 ```shell
 mvn clean package
 ```